 Metadata update - last certified

-Definition Date of the latest certification provided by the domain manager to confirm that the metadata posted are still up-to-date, even if the content has not been amended.
+Definition Date of the latest certification to confirm that the metadata posted are still up-to-date, even if the content has not been amended.

 Context In statistical agencies, the domain manager is often asked to certify that the metadata are checked and updated at regular time intervals.
 The date of the latest certification is to be retained.
 Such a certification can also be done if the contents of the metadata file have not been amended.
 The concept is relevant for metadata reporting from countries to international organisations within metadata standards initiatives.